 - Property – Two bedrooms, kitchen, garden, rent

-It’s not hard to see which is the most accessible.
+It’s easy to see which is the most accessible.

 4. You can leverage up your property investment